victorbofill/busmall/user_stories.md

 As a customer, I want some background music to enjoy while I am taking the survey.
 As a customer, I want to be able to pause the music.
 As a customer, I want to be rewarded for my completion of the survey with a fun graphic or animation.
+As a market researcher, I want to see the most recent survey results as well as the total.
+As a market researcher, I want to be able to manually reset all data.
+As a developer, I want to improve the UX for both market researchers and customers.

 ### Complete User Stories for research app
 As a market researcher, I want customers to make one choice of three options, depicted as pictures.